Leonardo-Boss/suckless-site/tools.suckless.org/tabbed/patches/alpha.md

 -----------

 This patch create 32bit window in tabbed.
-This allows to handle windows with transparency
+This allows to handle windows with transparency.

 Note that *you need an X composite manager* (e.g. compton, xcompmgr) to make this patch effective.

 If you want to use transparency in st with this patch, you also need to replace

 ```C